josantonius/vue-draggable-tags/README.md

 ## Installation

-The preferred way to install this template is through [npm](https://www.npmjs.com/).
+The preferred way to install this project is through [npm](https://www.npmjs.com/).

 To install dependencies simply: